15 Decorating Tips for Assisted Living

 2. Take Living Space Size and Layout Into Consideration

 Make sure you’re aware of the new space.
-If a loveseat fits better than an entire living room set, improvise.
-But also keep in mind the deep, cushy couches may be hard for your loved one to get out of.
+If a love seat fits better than an entire living room set, improvise.
+But also keep in mind the deep, cushy couches may be hard for seniors to get out of.
 Consider a firmer cushion that they don’t sink into when they sit.
 Simplicity is the name of the game.
 Remember that less is more when trying to thrive and open up a small living space.
 Additionally, furniture can also be used for balance when moving through the space, so make sure to keep walkways clear.
 You don’t need to waste money on new furniture.
-Recreate the look and feel of your loved ones’ previous home with the furniture and accessories they already own that fit well in the new space.
+Recreate the look and feel of their previous home with the furniture and accessories they already own that fit well in the new space.

 3. Be Creative with Storage

 Depending on the space, there may not be a lot of storage.
 Consider a stylish ottoman that incorporates storage that can also double as a coffee table with the addition of a tray.
-If a loved one has an armoire or bookshelf that fits well in the space, this can help add a little functionality to the space.
+If they have an armoire or bookshelf that fits well in the space, this can help add a little functionality to the space.

 4. Prevent Falls